davifp/ZenbitTech/README.md

 ## Production

-Server might take some time do start!
+Server might take some time to start!

 You can access the project on [https://zenbit.vercel.app/](https://zenbit.vercel.app/) and check database data on [https://davifp.herokuapp.com/message](https://davifp.herokuapp.com/message).